nadiahzulkifli98/Selfie-Capture-with-Smile-Detection/training/dataset/README.md

-Training smile and non-smiling faces using dataset from <a href=https://github.com/hromi/SMILEsmileD</a>
+Training smile and non-smiling faces using dataset from https://github.com/hromi/SMILEsmileD